alanho-05/c0323-code-solutions/css-media-queries/css-media-queries-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - Give two examples of media features that you can query in an `@media` rule.
+Min-width and hover.

 - Which HTML meta tag is used in mobile-responsive web pages?
+The viewport HTML meta tag is used in mobile responsive web pages.

 ## Notes